 The three most common GTM motions for B2B enterprise companies today, in order of prevalence, are:

-This motion is also synonymous with Product-Led Growth (PLG), which has become the darling of product GTM given the success of companies like those listed below.
+This motion is also synonymous with product-led growth (PLG), which has become the darling of product GTM given the success of companies like Datadog, Twilio, and Slack.
 In this motion, the product (through onboarding, OSS) does the selling, providing end users with easy installation and rapid time to value.
 Features that managers or other senior team members would value are usually kept behind a paywall.

 Once you hit an inflection point for adoption, a sales team is then layered on top of PLG to start converting free users to paid, to bundle usage inside companies into one larger contract, or to go after net new business to command a higher average contract value (ACV).